 A design can be drawn on paper with a grid.
 Each square is enlarged to a corresponding square on the mural.
 For example, a 12”x12” design divided into 1” squares can be made into a 12’x12’ mural in which each 1” square is transferred to the corresponding 1’ area of the mural.
 The design can be projected onto the wall or panel with a slide projector or opaque projector and then traced.

-The design can be sketched onto the wall or panel “freehand” allowing you to make corrections and adjustments to your design as you sketch.Make sure your wall or panel is clean, dry and as even as possible.
+The design can be sketched onto the wall, panel, or polytab “freehand” allowing you to make corrections and adjustments to your design as you sketch.Make sure your wall, panel or polytab is clean, dry and as even as possible.
 If painting on a wall, make sure the surface is not cracked or peeling.
 Repair the wall if necessary.
 If the wall is pealing, the mural will peal eventually, too.
-Prime the wall or panel with a high quality primer.
-This is an essential step, ensuring that the paint will stick to the wall or panel and that the mural will last.
+Prime the wall, panel or polytab with a high quality primer.
+This is an essential step, ensuring that the paint will stick to the wall, panel or polytab and that the mural will last.

 Paint the mural using a good range of colors.
 Indoor/outdoor house paint is fine for murals, but get the most vivid colors possible.
 If possible, use colors mixed at the factory, not in the paint store.
-Get a good range of primary and secondary colors, and white and black, and then use these basic colors to mix your own.
+Get a good range of primary and secondary colors, and white and black, and then use these basic colors to mix your own additional colors.